-Phlebotomy for the purpose of blood alpha fetoprotein assay requires little or no preparations, as this is largely safe when performed by qualified health workers.
-However, patients need to be counseled on the possible discomfort from needle prick, although mostly bearable.
+Phlebotomy for the purpose of blood alpha fetoprotein assay requires little or no preparations as this is largely safe when performed by qualified health workers.
+However, patients need to be counseled on the possible discomfort from the needle prick, although mostly bearable.
 Patients must also be asked about their use of blood thinners (e.g., aspirin, warfarin).

 Patients must also be given appropriate information regarding possible outcomes and implications of the test.

 It is pertinent to explain that this is a screening test.
 Depending on the outcome, more tests may be ordered for the purpose of establishing a diagnosis.
-A negative test does not necessarily indicate no risk, as very low maternal blood alpha-fetoprotein is associated with increased incidence of Down syndrome.
+A negative test does not necessarily indicate no risk as very low maternal blood alpha-fetoprotein is associated with an increased incidence of Down syndrome.
 Hence, a low maternal blood alpha-fetoprotein should also be investigated.

 Patients having amniocentesis must be duly counseled about the procedure, as well as, the associated risks.
 There is a risk of obstetric mishap following amniocentesis; a miscarriage can happen in less than 1% of cases.
-Some other very rare complications of amniocentesis are preterm labor, infection (amnionitis), iatrogenic trauma, or injury to developing fetus or mother.
+Some other very rare complications of amniocentesis are preterm labor, infection (amnionitis), iatrogenic trauma, or injury to the developing fetus or mother.